Sikh or Terrorist: Sant Jarnail Singh Bhindranwale

 Some writers and journalists falling prey to this misconception assert that Sant Jarnail Singh was backed by Congress with whose support his popularity and fame grew within the Sikh circles.
 They assert that Congress wanted to use him to weaken the Akalis.
 For example, Vir Sanghvi, states that Zail Singh failed to arrest Sant Jarnail Singh even after it had become clear that he was a “man of violence” and let him escape from Haryana.
 However, he presents no credible evidence to support his viewpoint.
 His mere conjectures only echo the official version and are not valid proofs against Sant Jarnail Singh.

-These paid puppets do not present any credible source as evidence to back up their claim.
+These paid puppets do not present any credible source as evidence to back up their claims.
 Sant Jarnail Singh was the head of Damdami Taksal (a Sikh religious school) whose name is well known in the Sikh community.
 Sant Jarnail Singh spent his childhood under the guidance of Sant Kartar Singh from whom he received religious education, mentorship and observed Sikh political struggle.
 His whole character was developed and molded according to the Sikh teachings.
 Sant Kartar Singh was known to be a strict follower of the Sikh religion and a key figure in the struggle against the government during the time of Emergency Rule.
 His role and preaching against the government hired ‘Nirankaris’ was also significant.
 Because of these reasons, Indira Gandhi considered Damdami Taksal a sharp thorn in her political foothold.
 She wanted to eliminate Damdami Taksal at all cost.
 Thus, it is inconceivable that she would choose one of the best students of Sant Kartar Singh as her agent.

 Questioning why Indira Gandhi would choose such a man, Mark Tully, a BBC journalist of the time, responds by asserting that Sant Jarnail Singh “was chosen for his religious fervor and so that he could take a stand against the Akalis” and “Congress wanted to groom him to sing their tunes”.
 However, Sant Jarnail Singh at the time had already been groomed by his religious school to sing the tunes of the Sikh religion.
 He was a religious figure rather than a political one, and going against the Akalis meant defeating them on political platform.
 Mark Tully himself confirms that Sant Jarnail Singh was a “natural fanatical religious leader than a natural politician” then why was Congress not wise enough to choose someone who was a bit experienced and possessed leadership skills in politics?
 In 1977, when Sant Kartar Singh died, Sant Jarnail Singh was called from his personal residence and unanimously appointed the next successor.
 Congress had no involvement in this matter.
 In 1978, when 13 Sikhs were martyred, it was Sant Jarnail Singh who raised his voice against the government.
 On the other hand, the Akalis obeyed every command of the government by providing help to the perpetrators and escorting them safely out of Punjab in government owned vehicles.
 This shows that from the time of Sant Jarnail Singh’s appointment, the Akalis sided with the government and therefore, Congress did not need to take any steps to weaken them.
-Additionally, Sant Jarnail Singh never opposed Akalis on any political platform and even during his religious discourses and numerous lectures and interviews he strongly condemned the government rather than the Akalis.
+Additionally, Sant Jarnail Singh never opposed Akalis on any political platform.
+During his religious discourses and numerous lectures and interviews he strongly condemned the government rather than the Akalis.

 Further, even the peaceful struggle that was launched by the Akalis in 1980s was not actively supported by the Sikh masses.
 Majority of the Sikh voice was behind Sant Jarnail Singh whose inspirational speeches were attracting all levels of Sikh society.
 Even the peaceful struggle did not catch any momentum until Sant Jarnail Singh offered his support and actively participated in it.
 Thus, it is ridiculous to claim that the government wanted to weaken the Akalis when they were never strong enough to oppose the government to begin with and were ever ready to betray their own people to gain more power.
 The government never took them seriously and only wished to suppress Sant Jarnail Singh’s preaching activities.
 Additionally, the Akalis had already joined hands with the BJP (Bhartiya Janta Party) and therefore were not in any position to independently win the elections.
 If at all, the government should have targeted the BJP to weaken the Akalis rather than picking a noble man like Sant Jarnail Singh who never entered politics and had no desire to hold any political office.